codefresh-io/docs.codefresh.io/_docs/integrations/jira.md

 %}

 {:start="7"}
-1. For integration with Jira Marketplace App, to verify the connection details, click **Test Connection**.
+1. For integration through Jira Marketplace App authentication, to verify the connection details, click **Test Connection**.
 1. To apply the changes, click **Save**.

 You can now use the Jira integration in your pipelines.